MilicaNovak/COM-490-Lab-in-Data-Science/README.md

-# Lab in Signal and Image Processing, 2018
+# Lab in Data Science, 2019

 This repository contains the material for the labs associated with the EPFL master course [COM-490 Lab in Data Science][epfl_link].
 The course material revolves around the following topics: